 Then in 1995, Geoff's son Wyatt became the third generation to work in this successful family business.
 Like his father, Wyatt has concentrated his efforts in customer relations, including the setting up of office and factory systems to ensure the customer's demands can be met both quickly and accurately.
 In 2012 Wyatt took over the role of general manager of the business after his father retired.

-In 2010, Wyatt's wife, Michelle, joined the company.
-Taking on the role as receptionist as well as marketing, concentrating mainly on website and brochure development.
+In 2010, Wyatt's wife Michelle joined the company.
+Initially taking on the role as receptionist as well as marketing, but more recently has moved into managing accounts and payroll.